HUD CDBG-DR Grants New Mexico

 • Total allocated: $137,178,000

-FEMA reported the following Major Disasters between 2020-2024:
+FEMA Funding Obligations reported the following Major Disasters for New Mexico between 2020 and 2025:

 Additional Resources